what-is-osteopathy

 Pregnancy related pain and Babies

-A whole body approach to healthcare to treat the cause of pain.
+A whole body approach to treat the cause of pain.

 ACC

-If your injury is caused by an accident, you may be entitled to a subsidised treatment where ACC contribute to part of your treatment costs.
-Please talk to us to know if you are eligible.
+If your injury is the result of an accident, you may be eligible for ACC subsidised treatment.
+ACC may contribute to part of your treatment costs.

-If you already have an ACC number, please bring the details with you.
+If you already have an ACC claim number, please bring it with you.